The warnings increase the safety of the population

 About updates to the warnings

 Warnings are issued separately for each day of the week.
 For example, on Monday, warnings will be issued for Monday, Tuesday, Wednesday, Thursday and Friday.
-The warnings are normally updated at 6, 9, 12 and so on.
+The warnings are normally updated every 3 hours.
 If necessary, the warnings are also updated at other times.
 The warning map on FMI website is kept up to date and it shows all warnings.
 Other media (television, radio, other websites) may not show all the warnings and those shown are not necessarily up to date.